 Just the other week I completed my recurrent course for cabin crew which is exciting & I am so glad to back at work for the summer season.
 So before work trips come into play, I thought a summary of my own trips would keep the page up to date.

 We joined a walking tour of the city (obviously), visited Nyhavan both during the day and night, took a fair few cafe/brunch pit stops and passed most of the main sights.
 Tivolli theme park was closed for the season but looked like so much fun from the gates!
-Scandanavia, as we knew is pretty expensive food and drink wise, so we didn’t go overboard but we did find a really quirky brunch cafe with a personal tick list menu.
-We went to a local swimming and diving pool which was something a bit different to say the least, we must have missed the memo about changing room etiquette.
+Scandanavia, as we already knew, was pretty expensive food and drink wise, so we didn’t go overboard but we did find a really quirky brunch cafe with a personal tick list menu.
+We went to a local swimming/diving pool which was something abit different to say the least, we must have missed the memo about changing room etiquette.

 It had been years since I last went skiing so I tagged along to my parents week long trip to the resort of Borovets in Bulgaria for a week during the middle of March.
 The resort was in the most unexpected place when traveling in from Sofia as it was a woodland resort with a tiny village at the bottom of the main slope.
 My parents had visited 25 years ago and said it hadn’t changed one bit since they were last there and there were some places you could definitely tell!